planeflight/web-server/README.md

 # Minimalistic Web Server in C++

-libGDX is licensed under MIT the MIT Licence.
+This is licensed under MIT the MIT Licence.
 All uses of this software must maintain this Licence.
 See LICENCE for more details.

 ## Requirements
 - GNU Make